Frequently Asked ELECTION Questions

 If you have other questions not included on this page, please feel free to explore comprehensive election information on the online Michigan Voter Information Center at Michigan.gov/Vote and our elections webpage: kentwood.us/elections.

 The Michigan Secretary of State’s office has its own list of frequently asked election questions, which can be found here.
-Residents also may contact the Clerk’s office at email@example.com or 616.698.9610.
+Residents also may contact the Clerk’s Office at firstname.lastname@example.org or 616.698.9610.